 Figures 3.17 and 3.18 suggest both additive and destructive interactions between the cross-basin elevated easterly flows and near-surface daytime upvalley/upslope and nighttime downvalley/downslope flows.
 While basin-scale thermal gradients likely drive the elevated easterly flow, those gradients are at times in concert with and at other times interfering with more localized thermal gradients within drainages and along slopes.

 During the night (Fig. 3.18a), drainage flows are evident by light westerly winds in the lowest 100 m on the west side of the basin in combination with light easterly winds on the east side.
-This pattern reverses during the day (Fig. 3.17a), however, the cross-basin easterlies appear to accentuate the upvalley/upslope winds at ~1800 m MSL.
-As with any basin or mountain range, the diurnal flow patterns within the Uintah Basin are complex as summarized in Fig. 3.19.
+This pattern reverses during the day (Fig. 3.17a); however, the cross-basin easterlies appear to accentuate the upvalley/upslope winds at ~1800 m MSL.
+As with any basin or mountain range, the diurnal flow patterns within the Uintah Basin are complex, as summarized in Fig. 3.19.
 The mean wind direction during the day (Fig. 3.19a) highlights areas of upslope flow within the CAP where local ridgelines inside the basin affect the local flow direction.
 Outside of the CAP, to the north and west of the Uintah Basin, synoptic west-northwesterly flow and its interaction with local topography dominate (white vectors).
 This exhibits how the strong stability above the CAP is able to effectively shield the basin interior from synoptic flows, allowing for thermally-driven terrain circulations.
 During the night (Fig. 3.19b), drainage flows toward the center of the basin are evident.

 3.6.4 Effects of Snow Cover on Terrain-Flow Interactions

 The sensitivity of terrain-flow interactions to the presence or absence of snow cover in the Uintah Basin is briefly examined here.
 Comparison of the cross-sections of time-averaged zonal winds from the no snow (NONE) and snow (FULL) simulations for the entire period, day, and night are shown in Figs. 3.16-3.18, respectively.
 Consistent with earlier results, the removal of snow cover only affects the near-surface atmosphere below the capping inversion.
 The core easterly winds in the FULL simulation were stronger and elevated slightly higher above the terrain than those in the NONE simulation (Fig. 3.16).
 The weaker stability within the capping inversion in the NONE simulation likely allows the synoptic-scale westerlies to extend further down and diminish the intensity of the easterly winds within the lower reaches of the inversion layer expected in NONE given the lack of snow cover.
 Comparable differences are evident during the day (Fig. 3.17) and night (Fig. 3.18) with weaker and lower elevation easterly flow aloft when snow cover is removed.
-However, the intensity of the upvalley/upslope and downvalley/downslope flows near the surface remain largely the same and is actually increased during the day on the western side of the Basin.
+However, the intensity of the upvalley/upslope and downvalley/downslope flows near the surface remains largely the same and is actually increased during the day on the western side of the basin in the NONE simulation.